emu-russia/UltraHLE/Readme.md

 - src: original slightly modified sources
 - Build: this is where the executable will be built
 - Scripts: project for VS2022, which pulls sources and everything else from the original src folder by links.
 - XGLIDE_Decompile: decompiling the XGLIDE library.
-Why not?

 ## How the sources are modified